ppy/osu-wiki/news/2022/2022-05-07-new-featured-artist-allegaeon.md

 ### Of Mind and Matrix

-If you prefer to ruin your fingers *without aiming*, instead try [this osu!taiko map](https://osu.ppy.sh/beatmapsets/1530982) hosted by [Crysally](https://osu.ppy.sh/users/7792131).
+If you prefer to ruin your fingers *without aiming*, instead try [this osu!taiko map](https://osu.ppy.sh/beatmapsets/1530982) hosted by ::Crysally::{ user-id=7792131 }.

 <audio controls>
     <source src="https://assets.ppy.sh/artists/264/Proponent%20for%20Sentience%2FAllegaeon%20-%20Of%20Mind%20and%20Matrix.mp3" type="audio/mpeg">